 The frequently used low pressure tanks have an overpressure range of 0.05 to 0.5 mbar and are made of special membranes, which must meet a number of safety requirements.
 The membrane tanks are installed as external gas reservoirs or as gas domes/covers, in top of the digester.

 Points to Consider

 If the digester or the post-digester is used for biogas storage, both must be covered with gas tight membrane domes (double membrane reservoirs), fixed on the upper edge of the digester.
 A supporting frame can be installed in the digester to hold the membrane when it is empty.
-The membrane expands according to the volume of gas contained.
-In order to limit the membrane expansion, a special net can be mounted over it
+A pressure measurement equipment helps in determining the pressure inside the gas holder.

 Originally posted 2015-07-12 00:49:37.
 Republished by Blog Post Promoter